 Day 4: Kayak across Okarito Lagoon and hike along the beaches of the Tasman Sea.

-Day 5: Visit the South Westland World Heritage Area and make your way to Queenstown.
+Day 5: View Franz Josef glacier and visit the South Westland World Heritage Area while making your way to Queenstown.

-Day 6: Marvel at the sights of the Milford Sound as you enjoy a cruise through the fjord.
+Day 6: Enjoy an Adventure in Queenstown or Marvel at the sights of the Milford Sound.

-Day 8: Arrive at Mount Cook Village and take in the stunning vistas as you trek up glacial moraines.
+Day 8: Arrive at Aoraki (Mount Cook) Village and take in the stunning vistas as you trek up glacial moraines.

 Day 9: Hike up the Hooker Valley to see the Cloud Piercer up close.